phess2/lipschitz-transformers/README.md

     --job_idx 0
 ```

-### 145M parameter NanoGPT
+### The real deal: 145M parameter NanoGPT

 The [modded NanoGPT](https://github.com/KellerJordan/modded-nanogpt) repo by Keller Jordan has a wonderful script that trains a GPT-2 small scale transformer in under 3 minutes on an 8xH100.
 We modified the script to enforce Lipschitz constraints.
-The script is `/nanogpt/run.py`.
-The setup instructions are identical to modded NanoGPT.
+You can run the script with `/nanogpt/run.sh` -- see the subdirectory's README for setup instructions.

+.
 There are some options, like which enforcement method you want to use (spectral normalize, spectral cap).
 Try it out!
 Shakespeare transformers could train faster with Lipschitz constraints, and we would love to hear if you can train at NanoGPT scale faster using strong weight constraints.

 ## Acknowledgments